 By Dana Levy

-Dana is a survivor of the sex industry who supports and promotes the Nordic Model in Israel, where a Nordic Model-style law is making its way through the legislative process.
-The Knesset (the legislative branch of the Israeli government) approved the law on its first reading on 22 October 2018.
-The second and third readings are still ahead.
+Dana is a survivor of the sex industry who supports and promotes the Nordic Model in Israel.
+When she wrote this article a Nordic Model-style law was making its way through the legislative process.
+Since then, Israel became the eighth country in the world to implement Nordic Model legislation.

 The upcoming law prohibiting the purchase of sexual services has given rise to heated public debate and controversy in Israel.
 Opposers of the law claim that it stems from a patronizing approach that forces the legislators’ and feminist pressure groups’ worldview on the individual, and it involves disproportionate interference in consensual relations between adults.
 This is a common misconception, infused by the centuries-old normalization of the so-called ‘sex industry.’